shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 __4) Set a break point at a specific position within this function.__

-- To set a break point at 10th instruction of mult()
+- To set a break point at 10th instruction of mult().

 ![img](../task4/images/b_mult_f.JPG)